Launching · Vol 1 · Issue 1 · Jul 2026Bi-monthly

 CFSBR C.A.S.E.

-Class Assignment Series Edition
+Class Assignment Series: Edition

 The “CASE” acronym aligns naturally with the business and strategic-research community, portraying student work as case studies rather than mere assignments, elevating the perceived weight of every contribution.